gillib/diagnosticSearch/README.md

     }
 }
 ```
-**Notice-** As of now, there is no support for knowing what's the token's location
+**Notice:** As of now, there is no support for knowing what's the token's location
 with in each document.

 ## Storage